Jim8y/awesome-sgx/README.md

 ## Paper

-* [vschiavoni/sgx-papers](https://github.com/vschiavoni/sgx-papers) - A list of system papers using/about Intel SGX. :octocat:
+* [vschiavoni/sgx-papers](https://github.com/vschiavoni/sgx-papers) - A list of system papers using/about Intel SGX.

 ## Programming Languages